TaifQureshi/IoT-agriculture/README.md

     ```shell
       python setup.py install
     ```

+5. Change the configurations in config folder as per the requirement

-5. To run the program
+6. To run the program
    ```shell
       python run.py service_name --stdout
    ```